-Use field 740 (Added Entry–Uncontrolled Related/Analytical Title) for a title not under authority control for a part of the item being cataloged or a related item.
+Use field 740 for a related or analytical title not under authority control for a part of the resource being cataloged or a related resource.

-Use fields 76x-78x for linking entries for related items.
+Use fields 76x-78x for linking entries for related resources.
 These fields identify the relationships between bibliographic resources.
 For notes displayed from 7xx linking fields, see 5xx Fields, Notes generated from other fields.